spsforks/SCons-scons-wiki/InstallTargets.md

 will do the work defined by the install target.
 The installs won't happen if you just invoke SCons without arguments, since by default, SCons acts only on targets underneath the starting directory, which `/usr/local` is unlikely to be.
 This choice of avoiding out-of-tree actions by default is intentional, as they're normally less common operations, and the default should reflect the most common work.
 Of course, scons lets you redefine what the default behavior is if you don't agree, just use the `Default` function.

-If you need some finer-grained install targets, you may use something like this:
+If you need some finer-grained install targets, you could use something like this:
 ```python
 Alias('install-lib', Install(os.path.join(prefix, "lib"), ...))
 Alias('install-bin', Install(os.path.join(prefix, "bin"), ...))